bitprj/curriculum/Module4_Concepts/Depth-FirstSearch(DFS).md

 1. Choose one route and continue down that route until a dead end is reached.

-   Circle 1 -> to Circle 2 -> to Circle 3 -> Circle 4 -> Deadend.
+   Circle 1 -> to Circle 2 -> to Circle 3 -> Circle 4

 2. Once a dead end is reached, we backtrack to previous nodes until we find another path not yet explored.

    Circle 4 -> to Circle 3

-3. We continue down that new path until a dead end is reached.
-Circle 3 -> Circle 5 -> Deadend.
+3. We continue down that new path.

+   Circle 3 -> Circle 5

-4. Once a deadend is reached, we backtrack to the next available path.
+4. Then, we backtrack to the next available path.

    Circle 5 -> Circle 3 -> Circle 2